 Children and Community Services Act 2004 Review

-The Children and Community Services Act 2004 came into effect on 1 March 2006, replacing child welfare laws in Western Australian that were over fifty years old.
-The Department for Child Protection and Family Support is the Agency principally assisting the Minister for Child Protection in administration of the Act.
-The objects of Children and Community Services Act 2004 are:
+The Minister for Child Protection, the Hon Robyn McSweeney MLC, is required to carry-out a review of the Children and Community Services Act 2004 this year, including a review of the mandatory reporting of child sexual abuse provisions which came into effect on 1 January 2009.
+The Children and Community Services Act 2004 came into effect on 1 January 2006, replacing child welfare laws in Western Australian that were over fifty years old.
+The Department for Child Protection is the Agency principally assisting the Minister in administration of the Act.

 (a) to promote the wellbeing of children, other individuals, families and communities; and

 (b) to acknowledge the primary role of parents, families and communities in safeguarding